April 15, 2026

 8 – Some decisions change everything

-You should take more chances.
+You should take more early chances.
 Instead, you waited until your late 20s to finally get off your ass and earn your pilot’s wings, and that decision changed everything.
 Your world got bigger overnight, your perspective shifted, and suddenly life had more direction and focus.
 That’s the part you miss when you’re young, you think there’s time to figure it out later.
 There is, but later tends to come with more hesitation, more responsibility, and a lot more reasons not to try.
-Take the chances early on.
+Take your chances early on.
 If earning your wings could quietly rewrite the trajectory of your life once, imagine what a few more of these decisions could do.

 Going for a flight in a C152 shortly after getting my pilot’s license (1997)